umaint/umaint.github.io/_posts/2019-01-02-development.md

 Add a DNS A record pointing to your server, e.g. `smtp.example.com` points to IP address `3.4.5.6`.

-Also add an MX record pointing to e.g. `smtp.example.com` with priority `10`.
+Also add a DNS MX record pointing to e.g. `smtp.example.com` with priority `10`.

 Open the firewall to allow mail in on port 25: